reidmorrison/rubywmq/README.md

 ### Project Status

-RubyWMQ is now in _maintenance mode_.
-It is not under active development but pull requests are very much welcome.
-Just be sure to include tests!
+RubyWMQ is no longer under active development.
+Pull Requests for new features / bug fixes will be accepted though.
+Anyone interested in taking over development of RubyWMQ can contact me directly.

 Note: IBM MQSeries encryption is not supported.
 Pull requests with this feature are welcome!